mlanza/ai-literacy/201/09-rebooting-your-ai-assistant.md

    > “Trim this down to just the purpose, structure, and tone preferences.
 Leave out anything we’ve ruled out or haven’t decided.”

-This is **context engineering** in action.
-You’re judging how much information is helpful to carry forward—and trimming the rest.
+   This is context engineering in action.
+You're not just managing space—you’re managing clarity.
+Too much information can dilute the model’s focus, making it harder for the AI to prioritize what matters most.
+When everything is included, nothing stands out.
+Trimming helps sharpen the AI’s attention so it zeroes in on the work you actually want to do next.

 3. **Copy the summary.**

 4. **Open a new chat window.**
    Paste the summary in first.
 Then, type your new prompt *above* it—the instruction that tells the AI what to do next.

----

 ## Why This Works

-* **You regain control** – the thread resets, but your progress stays intact
+* You regain control – the thread resets, but your progress stays intact
-* **You define the scope** – by grouping ideas and shaping the structure, you control what the AI works with next
+* You define the scope – by grouping ideas and shaping the structure, you control what the AI works with next
-* **You reduce drift** – starting in a new session avoids accidental callbacks to rejected or outdated ideas
+* You reduce drift – starting in a new session avoids accidental callbacks to rejected or outdated ideas

----

 ## Wrapping Up: You’re Driving the Collaboration Now